 AAPI Heritage Month: Centering Asian American and Pacific Islander voices

-As we continue our Asian American and Pacific Islander Heritage Month celebrations, we are lifting up local union leaders!
-This week we are speaking with Mariette Shin, union steward president of the Marin Municipal Water District chapter.
-Mariette will be one of our community speakers at SEIU 1021’s free, family-friendly AAPI celebration for SEIU members and their families on June 3rd at Snow Park in Oakland (RSVP HERE).
+Our Asian American and Pacific Islander Heritage Month celebration continues, and this week we are lifting up another local union leader!
+We spoke with Evelyn Curiel, industry chair for the City and County of San Francisco.
+Evelyn will be one of our community speakers at SEIU 1021’s free, family-friendly AAPI celebration for SEIU members and their families on June 3rd at Snow Park in Oakland

 SEIU 1021: What is your title with the union, how long have you been with the union, why do you think it is important to be active in your union, and how has it played an important part in your life?